Anvesh2107/recepit-processor/README.md

 Open  web browser and navigate to http://localhost:8080 to access  Node.js application.
 If application exposes an API, Use tools like curl or Postman to make API requests.

+RUNNING DOCKER

-1.Build the Docker Image
+1)Build the Docker Image
 Navigate to the project's root directory using terminal.

 cd receipt-processor

-2.Build a Docker image for the application by executing the following command:
+2)Build a Docker image for the application by executing the following command:

 docker build -t receipt-api .

 This command creates a Docker image with the name "receipt-api."

-3. Run the Docker Container
+3) Run the Docker Container

 Start a Docker container from the image built.
 Ensure to map port 8080 from the container to the host.

 docker run -p 8080:8080 receipt-api
 The application is now running inside a Docker container and is accessible at http://localhost:8080.

-4. Access the Application
+4) Access the Application
 Open a web browser and navigate to http://localhost:8080 to use the application.